AnotherDaniel/up-trustable-release/trustable/assertions/TA-A_03_CONTEXT.md

 **Guidance**

-This assertion is satisfied if the construction of a given iteration of XYZ is both *repeatable*, demonstrating that all of the required inputs are controlled, and *reproducible*, demonstrating that the construction toolchain and build environment(s) are controlled (as described by TA-A_04).
+This assertion is satisfied if the construction of a given iteration of uProtocol is both *repeatable*, demonstrating that all of the required inputs are controlled, and *reproducible*, demonstrating that the construction toolchain and build environment(s) are controlled (as described by TA-A_04).

 This assertion can be most effectively satisfied in a Continuous Integration environment with mirrored projects (see TA-A_01), using build servers that have no internet access.
-The aim is to show that all build tools, XYZ components and dependencies are built from inputs that we control, that rebuilding leads to precisely the same binary fileset, and that builds can be repeated on any suitably configured server.
+The aim is to show that all build tools, uProtocol components and dependencies are built from inputs that we control, that rebuilding leads to precisely the same binary fileset, and that builds can be repeated on any suitably configured server.